mmucklo/DtcQueueBundle/README.md

 This bundle provides a way to easily create queued background jobs

-- Background tasks with just a few lines of code
+- Kickoff background tasks with just a few lines of code
-- Add workers to your application with very little effort
+- Add background worker services to your application with very little effort
   - Turn any code into background task with a few lines
 - Atomic operation for jobs
+- **(New in 4.0!)** Auto-retry on failure
+- Command to run and debug jobs from console
-- ORM and ODM has built-in job-archival for finished jobs
+- ORM and ODM managers have built-in job-archival for finished jobs
 - Logs errors from worker
-- Command to run and debug jobs from console
-- Works with GridBundle to provide queue management
-- Various safety checks for things such as stalled jobs, errored jobs
+- Various safety checks for things such as stalled jobs, exception jobs
-   - Allows for reseting stalled and errored jobs via console commands
+   - Allows for reseting stalled and exception jobs via console commands
-      - If automated, limits can be placed on the number of retries
 - Admin interface with an optional performance graph

 ![Trends](/Resources/doc/images/trends-example.png?raw=true "DtcQueue Trends")